caporaso-lab/developing-with-qiime2/book/plugins/tutorials/add-type-format-transformer.md

 ```

 This will allow you and others to import your semantic type and formats directly from the module without accessing files that are intended to be private (e.g., by calling `from q2_dwq2 import SingleDNASequence`).
-This gives you the freedom to reorganize files or file contents internally in your plugin without changing the public-facing API - even if you update the import statements in this file, your users won't need to change their import statements.
+This gives you the freedom to reorganize files or file contents internally in your plugin without changing the public-facing API - even if you update the import statements in this file, anyone importing from your code (e.g., plugin developers who are building other plugins that depend on yours) shouldn't need to change their code.

 ### Registering the type, formats, and artifact class